UniversalDependencies/UD_Greek-Cretan/README.md

 # Summary

-The text of the treebank was transcribed with Wisper (trained on Cretan) from 9 tapes containing  folklore narratives by one speaker, Ioannis Anagnostakis, who is responsible for their composition.
-The narratives are radio broadcasts in digital format, with permission from the Audiovisual Department of the Vikelaia Municipal Library of Heraklion, Crete (1998-2001).
+The text of the treebank was drawn from 81 minutes of radio broadcasts recorded between 1998 and 2001, which were manually transcribed and validated in collaboration with a linguist who is also a native speaker of the dialect.
 The data were split into  training (70%),  dev (10%) and  test (20%) sets.

 # Introduction

-This is the first treebank for the living (but under resourced) dialect of East Crete.
+This is the first treebank for the living (but under-resourced) dialect of East Crete.
 The dialect diverges from Standard Modern Greek at all levels.
 The treebank is annotated for euphonics and voicing; these phonological phenomena affect the orthography of the dialect.
 Active annotation was used for knowledge transfer from GUD, a UD treebank of Standard Modern Greek, and the results have been edited manually by a native speaker.

 # Acknowledgments